Mastering Music PR: Elevate Your Brand and Reach Your Audience

 8. Prepare for Interviews

 When the spotlight comes, be ready.
 Know your talking points.
 Keep your tone consistent with your artist brand.
-Media moments are PR gold—don’t waste them.
+Media moments are PR gold—do not waste them.

 9. Crisis Management